 This is a structured question paper.
 There are usually 4 to 6 questions based on topics from the whole of the syllabus.
 All questions are compulsory, and candidates answer on the question paper.
 There are 120 marks for this paper.

 50% of total marks

 Availability

-This syllabus is examined in the May/June examination series and the October/November examination series.
+This syllabus is examined in the June and November examination series.
+This syllabus is also available for examination in March 2016 for India only.